joshcodd/listening-habits/README.md

 <br/>

-Then, navigate to the client directory:
+In another tab, navigate to the client directory:

 ### `cd client`